 The Office of Postdoctoral Education facilitates UNMC’s dedication to the highest standards of research integrity and commitment to responsible and ethical conduct for everyone involved in research, including postdocs.
 The National Science Foundation requires training in the Responsible and Ethical Conduct of Research (RCR) for all students and postdocs supported by NSF projects.
-Therefore, freshman postdocs are required to complete an on-line course created and maintained by the Collaborative Institutional Training Initiative (CITI) a nationally-recognized source for research-related training within three months of joining UNMC attend an RCR seminar which is offered twice a year and complete an Individual Development Plan (IDP) .
+Therefore, freshman postdocs are required to complete an on-line course created and maintained by the Collaborative Institutional Training Initiative (CITI) a nationally-recognized source for research-related training within three months of joining UNMC attend an RCR seminar which is offered annually and complete an Individual Development Plan (IDP) .
 NOTE: Reappointment is conditional on the completion of the CITI, IDP and RCR requirements.

 After completion of the CITI course, you will need to provide proof of completion by scanning a print-out of the CITI Gradebook showing the scores of all of your quizzes and emailing your gradebook to the Office of Postdoctoral Education with "CITI GRADEBOOK for Your name" in the subject line.
 You must receive at least an 80% to pass.